US loans

 - A copy of your Student Aid Report (SAR).

 Once you have emailed us to confirm you have submitted your FAFSA, we will ask you to confirm your accommodation circumstances for the academic year (on or off campus) and if you are receiving any Other Financial Aid (OFA).
+If you are receiving any OFA, you must provide evidence of this.
 It is important that this information is accurate as it allows us to build the appropriate Cost of Attendance (COA) for you.

 With all the information above, we should be able to build you a loan package.
 We will send this to you in a Funding Notification Offer letter (FNO).
 You should read the letter carefully, then sign and date the letter, along with confirming the loan(s) and the amount(s) you wish to borrow.

 In addition to this, we will send you a Bank Account Refund Form for you to complete, confirming your UK bank details.
-These details will be used to make any living cost payments to you, should there be any once deductions have been made for any tuition and/or accommodation fees.
+These details will be used to make any living cost payments to you, should there be any once deductions have been made after origination fees and for any tuition and/or accommodation fees.

 The Master Promissory Note (MPN) is a legal document in which you promise to repay your loan(s) and any accrued interest and fees to the USDE.
 It also explains the terms and conditions of your loan(s).